-- Analysis of re-abuse during services when an increase is reported - Case reviews focusing on children remaining in their home or placement safely - High Risk Protocol - Increased supervision from quarterly to monthly to address the safety, permanency and well being of the child - Multi Disciplinary Teams meet monthly on high risk cases in the CBCCF service area and include community children.
-MDT participation includes representation from key stakeholder such as: Kids House, State Attorney's Office, Law Enforcement, Guardian Ad Litem, and Children's Legal Services.
+- Analysis of re-abuse during services when an increase is reported - Case reviews focusing on children remaining in their home or placement safely - Critical Case Protocol - Front End Reviews - Multi Disciplinary Teams meet monthly on high risk cases in the CBCCF service area and include community children.
+MDT participation includes representation from key stakeholder such as: Child Advocacy Center/Kids House, State Attorney's Office, Law Enforcement, Guardian Ad Litem, and Children's Legal Services.
+The County Executive Director or designee attend to represent CBCCF, and when needed the IH Nurse Care Coordinator will also participate.

 The continuity of care is essential in achieving objectives set forth in the strategic plan.
 The CBCCF county Licensing Manager reviews all exit interviews completed when a child moves from a licensed placement.
 Exit interviews evaluate if the needs of the child were met.
 Exit interviews are recorded on a tracking log and trends/themes are reported at the CBCCF Performance and Management Team Meeting, Risk Management Meeting and the Network/Provider Meeting.
-Institutional Staffings are attended by a CBCCF representative and are scheduled when any placement provider contracted by CBCCF who has had an abuse report or foster care referral generated.
+Institutional Staffings are attended by a CBCCF representative and are scheduled when any placement provider contracted by

+CBCCF who has had an abuse report or foster care referral generated.
 At the Institutional Staffing concerns are addressed and action plans are developed and monitored by CBCCF as needed.
 CBCCF also facilitates Placement Support Staffings.
 Placement stability correlates directly with the continuity of care children receive, if CBCCF can not maintain children in a stable placement then services can not be implemented effectively.
 CBCCF attends the staffings to insure that immediate decisions/service connections are authorized to stabilize the placement.
 CBCCF has utilization reports available in ARGOS which provide information on placement trends, strengths, and from which a gap analysis is conducted.

 CBCCF assigns the Director of Network Support and Director of Utilization Management the responsibility of authorizing funding, troubleshooting service barriers, and ensuring quality provider progress notes are reviewed.
-The CBCCF Utilization Managers monitor the timeliness of the Comprehensive Behavioral Health Assessment of children, reviewing for quality of information and validity of recommendations to include a summary of Child and Adolescent Needs and Strengths Assessment Tool.
-The CBCCF Utilization Department approves funding requests, and when the provider submits the bill for payment the provider attaches the progress note/evaluations which may be evaluated by the Utilization Department if either the CMA or other CBCCF staff are concerned about he quality of work submitted by the professional; service authorization is recorded in the CBCCF Argos Data System.
+The CBCCF Network Resource Manager monitors the timeliness of the Comprehensive Behavioral Health Assessment of children, reviewing for quality of information and validity of recommendations to include a summary of Child and Adolescent Needs and Strengths Assessment Tool.
+The CBCCF Network Support department approves funding requests, and when the provider submits the bill for payment the provider attaches the progress note/evaluations which may be evaluated by the Network Resource Manager if either the CMA or other CBCCF staff are concerned about the quality of work submitted by the professional; service authorization is recorded in the CBCCF Argos Data System.